doinab/star-networks/bugis/description.md

 The literal text in the main source [#1] is below in quotes.
 In this constellation data with lines, compared to the lists below:

-- "CON bugis 001" is B (and 6)
+- CON bugis 001 `Incomplete House` is B (and 6)
-- "CON bugis 002" is C
+- CON bugis 002 `Shark` is C
-- "CON bugis 003" is D (and 8)
+- CON bugis 003 `Ray Fish` is D (and 8)
-- "CON bugis 004" is G
+- CON bugis 004 `Mandar Widow` is G
-- "CON bugis 005" is E
+- CON bugis 005 `Ship` is E
-- "CON bugis 006" is F (overlapping with E)
+- CON bugis 006 `Ship` is F (overlapping with E)
-- "CON bugis 007" is J.1
+- CON bugis 007 `Sign of Three` is J.1
-- "CON bugis 008" is J (overlapping with J.1)
+- CON bugis 008 `Plow` is J (overlapping with J.1)
-- "CON bugis 009" is A (and 7)
+- CON bugis 009 `Widow Before Marriage` is A (and 7)
-- "CON bugis 010" is 4
+- CON bugis 010 `Chicken` is 4
-- "CON bugis 011" is 5
+- CON bugis 011 `Job’s Tears Stalk` is 5
-- "CON bugis 012" is 9.
+- CON bugis 012 `Pushed Plough` is 9.

 There is some uncertainty in the constellation lines:

-- It is not clear if the lines in "CON bugis 002" (Shark) are complete; [#2] identifies the stars, while the drawing in [#1] is a pictogram for this constellation (unlike for most others which have line figures).
+- It is not clear if the lines in CON bugis 002 `Shark` are complete; [#2] identifies the stars, while the drawing in [#1] is a pictogram for this constellation (unlike for most others which have line figures).
 The two don't match well; to match the pictogram better, replaced ι1 Sco with α Ara (towards the tail) plus λ Sco (the fin).
 Note that the Mandar version of this same constellation is a larger and more realistic structure.

-- "CON bugis 012" is marked as uncertain in [#1].
+- CON bugis 012 `Pushed Plough` is marked as uncertain in [#1].

 One source attributed in [#1] (Ammarell 1999: 122–142) gives the following Bugis asterisms (literal quote):